jonathan-sitterley/mean-hello-world/README.md

 2. Start server locally
     - From command prompt, navigate to mean directory, then execute "node index.js"
 3. Serve Angular in development mode
-    - From command prompt, navigate to mean-stack directory, then execute "ng serve --proxy-config proxy.conf.json"
+    - From command prompt, navigate to angular directory, then execute "ng serve --proxy-config proxy.conf.json"
+4. Connect to MongoDB on developer system
+    - From command prompt, run "mongosh"

 ## Credits